Meet Our Executive Team

-Shanee Prasad is a first generation South Asian woman, living on the unceded territory of Musqueam, Coast Salish and Tseil-Tuth people.
-Shanee teaches at Byrne Creek Community School, in Senior Alternative Education (Burnaby).
+Shanee is a first generation South Asian woman, living on the unceded territory of Musqueam, Coast Salish and Tseil-Tuth people.
 She has a bachelor's degree in Political Science, and Special Education degree from Simon Fraser University.
 Shanee has also completed a Master of Education degree in Equity Studies at SFU, with comprehensive work in anti-racist pedagogy.
-Shanee holds various local and provincial positions within the British Columbia Teachers Federation, as well she is the representative for workers of colour at BC Federation of Labour.
-Shanee identifies as a feminist, and has a passion for decolonizing public educaiton.
+Shanee holds various local and provincial positions within the British Columbia Teachers Federation.
+Shanee identifies as a feminist, and has a passion for decolonizing public education.

 Preet is a second-generation Punjabi settler of colour, currently living on unceded Coast Salish territory.
 She is a radical feminist, vegan, lover of hip hop, runner, math and science teacher and a fierce bhua/auntie to many little ones.
 Over the past 8 years, she has taught in several districts including the Stikine and Haida Gwaii.
 She is passionate about anti-oppression and is involved in union organizing and activism.
-She is a local representative for Vancouver Secondary and sits on BCTF’s provincial Working Learning Conditions / Bargaining committee.
-Preet is a recent graduate of the Equity Studies in Education M.Ed program where her capstone project focused on surveillance and policing in BC public schools and its impacts on racialized students.
+Preet is a graduate of the Equity Studies in Education M.Ed program where her capstone project focused on surveillance and policing in BC public schools and its impacts on racialized students.

-Shé:kon sewakwekon, my name is Ditta Cross I am from the Kanien’keha:ka Nation the Mohawk people of Kahnawa:ke Quebec and the Innu Nation of Labrador.
+Shé:kon sewakwekon, my name is Ditta.
+I am from the Kanien’keha:ka Nation the Mohawk people of Kahnawa:ke Quebec and the Innu Nation of Labrador.
 I am living on the unceded territory of the Musqueam, Tsleil-Waututh and Squamish people.
-I feel honoured to be here among them.
-I am an Indigenous educator in the k to 7 public schools in Burnaby where I have taught primarily Indigenous students and now I am sharing with teachers how to integrate Indigenous ways of knowing into the curriculum.
-I have completed a master in Equity in Education with a focus on Indigenous curriculum development.
+I have taught primarily Indigenous students and now I am sharing with teachers how to integrate Indigenous ways of knowing into the curriculum.
+I have completed a Master in Equity in Education with a focus on Indigenous curriculum development.
 As well, I am a union activist, a facilitator and a local rep and to the BCTF for the Burnaby local.
 My best accomplishment yet is being the mother of two strong Indigenous youth who will change this world!
 So be ready!

-Denise Ferreira is a teacher of students and English at Byrne Creek Community School in Burnaby, BC.
-She is an avid reader, writer, mother, and passionate educator, who believes that justice begins in our classrooms.
+Denise is a teacher of students and English and is an avid reader, writer, mother, and passionate educator, who believes that justice begins in our classrooms.
 She also believes that, when we educate students about POC’s complex identities and human experiences, and confront racism through the exploration of diverse texts and voices, we are taking the first steps towards truer equity.
 Mostly, she wants, little by little, to help dismantle oppressive systems.
 She is learning to be an ally to POC and the issues they face in and out of schools.